 MS14-027 fixes a privilege elevation vulnerability in Windows, which could allow attackers to elevate their privileges to the Local System account.
 The vulnerability lies within the way the ShellExecute Windows API handles file associations.
 While the vulnerability has not been publicly disclosed, it has been observed in targeted attacks in the wild.
 No non-patch mitigations exist.
 Administrators are encouraged to deploy this patch as soon as possible.

 MS14-028 addresses two denial-of-service vulnerabilities that occur when handling iSCSI packets and connections.
 The vulnerabilities only exist when the server has the iSCSI target role enabled.
 Attackers that successfully exploit either of these vulnerabilities would be able to stop an affected server from responding by sending a large number of specially crafted packets to the affected server.
-Block TCP port 3260 at the perimeter firewall and whitelist access to servers with the iSCSI role enabled to only specifically permitted clients.
+Block TCP port 3260 at the perimeter firewall and allow list access to servers with the iSCSI role enabled to only specifically permitted clients.
 Deploy this patch when possible.

 MS14-029 addresses two vulnerabilities that could be used to remotely execute code on a user's system.
 These vulnerabilities both affect Internet Explorer 6 through 11.
 While neither of these vulnerabilities were publicly disclosed, reports of targeted attacks have surfaced regarding CVE-2014-1815.
 Both of these vulnerabilities can be mitigated by blocking ActiveX controls and blocking or disabling Active Scripting in both Internet and Local intranet zones.
 Deploy this patch immediately to protect against active attacks.